-Having received her PhD from Rutgers University in English Literature, Oishi focuses primarily on cinema and media studies, ad they have guided her career in cultural studies.
-In addition to her position at CGU, Oishi served with Chon Noriega as co-principal investigator of the Race and Independent Media Project at the UCLA Chicano Studies Research Center.
-Oishi was also a fellow-in-residence at the Humanities Research Institute at UC Irvine for the fall 2006 semester.
+Having received her PhD from Rutgers University in English Literature, Oishi focuses primarily on cinema and media studies, as they have guided her career in cultural studies.
+She is the recipient of a number of postdoctoral fellowships, including a Mellon Postdoctoral Fellowship and Fellow-in-Residence at the Humanities Research Institute at UC Irvine.
 She is also an independent film and video curator.

 Oishi has published on numerous topics concerning gender studies and Asian American media.
 These publications include “Collective Orgasm: The Ecocyberpornography of Shu Lea Cheang” in Women’s Studies Quarterly (2007); “Screen Memories: Fakeness in Asian-American Media Practice” in F is for Phony: Fake Documentary and Truth’s Undoing (University of Minnesota Press, 2006); “Visual Perversions: Race, Sex, and Cinematic Pleasure” in Signs: Journal of Women in Culture and Society (2006); “’High-Class Fakery’: Race, Sex and Class in the Screenwriting of Winnifred Eaton (1925–1931)” in Quarterly Review of Film and Video (2006).

-Oishi is working on a book-length project that examines theoretical frameworks of Asian American studies through contemporary art and media.
+Oishi is working on a book-length project that examines theoretical frameworks of Asian American studies in relation to media studies.

 “Queer Asian American Experimental Media.”
 In Routledge Companion to Asian American Media, edited by Vincent Pham and Lori Kido Lopez.
 Routledge, 2017.